Skip to main content

 Coastal and Flood Zone Considerations

-Most of the desirable building lots in St. Petersburg sit in FEMA-designated AE or VE flood zones.
-This isn't a reason not to build — it's a reason to build with a contractor who knows exactly what FEMA requires.
+Most of the desirable building lots in St. Petersburg sit in FEMA-designated AE or VE flood zones on the current FIRM map.
+This isn't a reason not to build.
+It's a reason to build with a contractor who knows exactly what FEMA, the St. Petersburg Building Department, and ASCE 7-16 (moving to ASCE 7-22 in December 2026) require for base flood elevation, freeboard, breakaway walls, and flood vents.

 What Flood Zones Add to Your Build